 So what are the advantages of using this kind of sensor?

 Full frame cameras perform better in low-light situations; the reason behind this logical statement relies on the fact that they actually have more photosites, which allows them to capture more light and perform with less noise at high ISO values than common compact camera’s sensors.
-To think of working at ISO values nearing 12000 on nonfull-frame cameras may seem as an insanity, whereas for full frame models it’s actually a not so common adjustment for night photography.
+To think of working at ISO values nearing 12000 on nonfull-frame cameras may seem as insanity, whereas for full frame models it’s actually a not so common adjustment for night photography.
+Hence the reason why full frame bodies are known for their ISO performance.

 In general, full frame cameras are way more expensive than cropped frame ones, along with their accessories.
 For putting this into a countable example, Nikon FX cameras are valued around 1.8x the value of DX cameras; the same comparison can be applied to Canon ones – also lenses and other accessories are that much expensive as they are considered cameras for professionals and not for amateur users.
 On the other hand, you can expect the viewfinder of these cameras to be brighter.